pr3d4t0r/sopel_ai/README.md

 API Key
 =======
 All AI services providers require an API key for access.
-This version of sopel_ai uses one environment variable and two mechanisms for resolving it:
+This version of Sopel AI uses one environment variable and two mechanisms for resolving it:

 `export PERPLEXITY_API_KEY="pplx-2a45baaf"`